AMERICAN RESCUE PLAN ACT 2021

-- Grants for pandemic assistance will be made to qualifying businesses that serve food and/or drinks, including restaurants and food trucks.
+- Grants for pandemic assistance will be made to qualifying businesses.
+Businesses that serve food and/or drinks, including restaurants and food trucks.

 - Additional funding for Paycheck Protection Program (PPP) (scheduled to expire on March 31, 2021) forgivable loans to eligible businesses is available.

 - Expanded PPP eligibility will be available for non-profit organizations and online news services.